kairosity/mp3-snapathon/README.md

 ## 1. CSRF Protection
-To protect against cross site request forgery I used the Flask-WTF module's CSRF protection by adding it globally and by adding a hidden input containing the crsf token in all forms.
+To protect against cross site request forgery I used the Flask-WTF module's CSRF protection by adding it globally and by adding a hidden input containing the crsf token in all forms used in the application.

-This protection is particularly important for this application, as it does rely on cookie sessions and many of the CRUD requests do not require passwords.
+This protection is particularly important for this application, as it relies on cookie sessions and many of the common CRUD requests do not require passwords.

 ## 2. Securing the upload filenames

 To stop attackers using the upload function to insert system requests into the server, and /or mess with configuration files, I've integrated ```secure_filename``` from werkzeug.utils *before* the uploaded files are saved to the database.
-This function reduces any dodgy filenames to flat safe ones.
+This function transforms any dodgy filenames into flat safe ones.

 ## 3. Approved File Extensions

 I added an array of approved filename extensions as an added layer of security, and one that also ensures the files uploaded can be displayed as images.
-I added ```app.config['UPLOAD_EXTENSIONS'] = ['.jpg', '.png', '.gif', '.svg', '.jpeg']``` to my configuration variables and if any other extension is attempted to be uploaded, the application throws a 415 error.
+I added ```app.config['UPLOAD_EXTENSIONS'] = ['.jpg', '.png', '.gif', '.svg', '.jpeg']``` to my configuration variables and if a user attempte to upload any other extension type, the application throws a 415 error.

 ## 4. Uploaded file size

-The application only allows files under 540KBs to be uploaded, this has the dual purpose of ensuring faster page load times, and ensuring that users with malicious intent cannot upload large malicious programmes.
+The application only allows files under 540KBs to be uploaded, this has the dual purpose of ensuring faster page loading times, and ensuring that users with malicious intent cannot upload large programs.

 ## 5. Validating file contents